mainlp/NaLiBaSID/README.md

   year = "2024",
   publisher = "Association for Computational Linguistics", }

+@inproceedings{van-der-goot-etal-2020-cross,
+      title={From Masked-Language Modeling to Translation: Non-{E}nglish Auxiliary Tasks Improve Zero-shot Spoken Language Understanding}, author={van der Goot, Rob and Sharaf, Ibrahim and Imankulova, Aizhan and {\"U}st{\"u}n, Ahmet and Stepanovic, Marija and Ramponi, Alan and Khairunnisa, Siti Oryza and Komachi, Mamoru and Plank, Barbara}, booktitle = "Proceedings of the 2021 Conference of the North {A}merican Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long and Short Papers)", year = "2021",
+    address = "Mexico City, Mexico",
+    publisher = "Association for Computational Linguistics" }
 ```
+For more languages, please refer to the xSID [GitHub repository](https://github.com/mainlp/xsid/tree/main).

 ### Acknowledgement
 This work is supported by ERC Consolidator Grant DIALECT no. 101043235.